OPALX-project/OPALX-project.github.io/cyclotron.md

 # Goal
 Here we will run the Cyclotron flavour of OPAL (OPAL_cycl) in three distinct modes
 1. Tune Calculation
-   * Tune Calculation with OPAL's closed orbit finder (so far only in OPAL development branches)
+   * Tune Calculation with OPAL's closed orbit finder (so far only in OPAL 2.1.x and higher)
 2. Accelerated orbit mode
 <!--
 3. 3D space charge calculation (under construction)